-- Verify that the Victaulic VortexTM Panel has been reset and that the ARV is seated and fully closed before switching to reserve (or back to main). - Refill the water tank and follow the procedures for "Returning the System to Service after Discharge" section of the I-VORTEX.IOM. - Verify that the pilot lines have been bled and all cylinder valves are closed.
+- Verify that the Victaulic VortexTM Panel has been reset and that the ARV is seated and fully closed before switching to reserve (or back to main). - Refill the water tank and follow the "Returning the System to Service after Discharge" section of the I-VORTEX.IOM. - Verify that the pilot lines have been bled and all cylinder valves are closed.

-OPTIONAL TEST CONNECTION, PRESSURE SWITCH AND MONITOR MODULE, AND SUPERVISED AUXILIARY DRAIN VALVE(S) FOR HYBRID EMITTER PIPING
+OPTIONAL TEST CONNECTION, PRESSURE SWITCH, AND SUPERVISED AUXILIARY DRAIN VALVE(S) FOR HYBRID EMITTER PIPING

 Some Victaulic VortexTM system installations may benefit from additional integrator-supplied components.
-The diagram below shows an optional test connection, pressure switch and monitor module, and supervised auxiliary drain valves that shall be considered.
+The diagram below shows an optional test connection, pressure switch, and supervised auxiliary drain valves that shall be considered.